Wacom-Developer/Wacom-Developer-Welcome-Page/README.md

 ### Support Procedure

-For technical support with any of the products follow the link to [Wacom Developer Support](https://developer.wacom.com/en-us/developer-dashboard/support)
+For technical support with any of the products follow the link to [Wacom Developer Support](https://developer-support.wacom.com/z)

-The link references the Wacom Developer website which needs a Wacom ID login to access the dashboard used for product download and support.
+The link references the Wacom Developer support website with FAQ and form to submit a support request.
+To access the dashboard and track your request we recommend login with your Wacom ID.

 If you do not already have a Wacom ID create one using the link provided:

 ![Wacom-ID](media/Wacom-ID.png)

 The email used as the Wacom ID will be used for support emails.
-You can then access the support request page:
+You can then submit the support request:

 ![Support](media/Support.png)

-Select the Initial Support Request option to display the request form.
-Complete the form, selecting the product under test:
+Complete the form, selecting the product you work with:

 ![Product](media/Product.png)

-After submitting the request you will then be able to monitor its status using the Basic Support Portal option.
+After submitting the request you will receive a confirmation email and be able to monitor its status at the requests overview page.

 ---